Kerteminde

 The approach to the fired commercial port is possible day and night.

 Attention: Current in the commercial port, it can be in the normal case already 2 - 3kn and in storm to 5kn.
-The fire in line (2 Iso.R) is easily mistaken for traffic lights at night, so there are reflectors on the pier heads.
-The approach of the fired marina, on the other hand, does not pose any problems.
+The fire in line (2 Iso.R) is easy to confuse with the traffic lights at night, so there are reflectors on the pier heads.

 Berths

-Guests will find plenty of space in the large modern marina at 1.5 - 2.5m water depth.
-Large yachts are best moored in the commercial harbour on the northern quay at 4.5m water depth.
-Caution is advised when mooring because of the strong setting current.
-The southern shore with its fishing harbour is closed to guest berthers.
+Guests will find plenty of space in the large modern marina on 1.5 - 2.5m water depth.
+Large yachts are best moored in the commercial harbor on the northern quay at 4.5m water depth.
+Caution is advised when mooring because of the strong settling current.
+The southern shore with its fishing port is closed to guest berth holders.

 Surroundings